In this article

 SignalWhat it predicts

-Invoice viewed or notWhether it even reached a payer
+Invoice viewed or notWhether it even reached the person who pays

 Promise-to-pay and dateNear-term cash timing